-I had been relocated by my company to a new city, half way across the earth….well, Okay, half-way across the U.S. Within weeks of this expensive upheaval in my life, the company I was working for folded.
+I had been relocated by my company to a new city, halfway across the earth….well, Okay, halfway across the U.S. Within weeks of this expensive upheaval in my life, the company I was working for folded.
 I found myself unemployed in a strange new place—no contacts, no familiarity, no family, no job.

 I needed work quickly.
 I made the fastest, easiest choice available–selling used cars.
 I could start immediately.
 My new employer was guilty of every negative stereotype attached to the used car industry.

-In no time, my boss asked me to sell a car that had been wrecked and written off by an insurance company, then quickly repaired and offered for sale.
-I knew full well I was expected to hide the problem from the customer.
+In no time, my boss asked me to sell a car that had been wrecked and written off by an insurance company, then

 I was fired on the spot.